PrismPort/isolated-MongoDB/README.md

 * A persistent Docker volume `mongodb-data` for databases
 * by default the root username is:  admin
 * by default the root password is: password

- -> these values can be chnage din the Dockerfile.
+ -> these values can be changed in the Dockerfile.

 ## Usage